matrix-org/matrix-spec-proposals/proposals/4171-service-members.md

 Clients may include some special label for service members in the member list to make it clearer why they're not included in the room name.

+Any listed users who are not room members can be safely ignored.
+Simply being on the list without actually being a room member has no special behavior.

 ## Potential issues
 Clients that don't support this MSC would still include the service members in the room name calculation.
 It may be possible to work around this by excluding